gbagolin/DRL_Mapless_Navigation/README.md

 We created the Maze environment in gazebo.
 Figure 8 shows the envinroment.
+We used the standar parameters preset in ROS for the navigation stack.
 In order to test the navigation using the turtlebot navigation stack, a SLAM process is required first.
 Therefore, first, we  built the map using gmapping SLAM, and the teleoperation package to move the turtlebot in the environment.
 Secondly, in order to use the navigation, the navigation package, which uses RVIz has been started.